streamingfast/substreams/docs/getting-started/quickstart.md

 ### 4. Create Substreams module handlers

 Your Substreams module must contain a Rust library that houses the "module handlers."
 These handlers are responsible for handling blockchain data injected into the module at runtime.
-The example module handler extracts the version from the <i>Block</i> object in the `block.ver` property, logs it to the terminal, and assigns it to the `version` field of the [`BasicExampleProtoData`](https://github.com/streamingfast/substreams-ethereum-tutorial/blob/main/proto/basicexample.proto) protobuf.

 To include this example module handler in your module, copy it into a new Rust source code file.
 Use the filename [`lib.rs`](https://github.com/streamingfast/substreams-ethereum-tutorial/blob/main/src/lib.rs) for this file.
 Make sure to save the Rust library source code file in the `src` directory, located in the root directory of your Substreams module.